The 10 Best Solar Ovens

 video play icon

-This wiki has been updated 30 times since it was first published in March of 2016.
+This wiki has been updated 34 times since it was first published in March of 2016.
 You don't need electricity, charcoal, or propane to cook up a tasty meal when camping or hiking — you just need some sunshine and one of these solar ovens.
 These daylight-powered stoves can bring the heat while you add the flavor, allowing you to prepare the most eco-friendly and energy-efficient dishes possible.
 Just be sure to monitor food temperatures carefully for safety.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Sun Ovens All American